How to Plan a Trip to Alofi

 - Cycle the coast and bush trails

-- Challenge each other to a game of mini golf.
+- Challenge each other to a game of golf.

-For more ideas and details on each experience, see the 7 Most Romantic Things to Do in Alofi for Couples.
+For more ideas and details on each experience, see the 10 Most Romantic Things to Do in Niue.

-Couples celebrating a special occasion can find a small selection of stunning accommodations to suit, from premium stone villas to attractive timber-lined units.
+Couples celebrating a special occasion can find a small selection of stunning accommodations to suit them, from premium stone villas to attractive timber-lined units.
 It seems that wherever you stay, you’ll have your own private deck to enjoy watching romantic sunsets!
-Check out our top recommendations in the 5 Best Honeymoon & Romantic Accommodations in Alofi.
+Check out our top recommendations in the 10 Most Romantic Honeymoon Accommodations in Niue.

 Family Holidays in Alofi